-As the number of COVID-19 cases rises, so do the scams associated with this global pandemic.
-There is currently no FDA-approved vaccine or cure for COVID-19.
-Scam artists are preying on people’s anxiety about health preparedness and social isolation.
+As the number of COVID-19 cases rises, so do the scams.
+There is currently no cure for COVID-19.
+Scam artists are using social media, unsolicited phone calls, texts and emails preying on people’s anxiety about health preparedness, vaccine efficacy and mask wearing.

 Although the Centers for Disease Control (CDC) and other public health officials MAY contact you if they believe you may have been exposed to the virus, they will NOT need to ask you for insurance or financial information.